- Home

 Farm Improvement Financial Assistance

 We make cost share assistance available to landowners in designated Pierce County sub watersheds to implement best practices.
-The list below outlines covered best practices and may not be fully comprehensive.
+Cost share is allocated on an application basis through a competitive process.

 - Cross-fencing for rotational grazing